Adaptivity and Layout

 Build In Adaptivity

-People generally want to use their favorite apps on all their devices and in any orientation.
-In iOS 8 and later, you use size classes and Auto Layout to help you meet this expectation by defining how the layout of screens, view controllers, and views should adapt when the display environment changes.
-(The concept of display environment can refer to the entire device screen or only a portion of it, such as the area in a popover or the primary view in a split view controller.)
+People generally want to use their favorite apps on all their devices and in multiple contexts, such as different device orientations and in Split View on iPad.
+Size classes and Auto Layout help you meet this expectation by defining how the layout of screens, view controllers, and views should adapt when the display environment changes.
+(The concept of display environment can refer to the entire device screen or only a portion of it, such as the area in a popover or the area in one side of Split View on iPad.)

 iOS defines two size classes: regular and compact.
 The regular size class is associated with expansive space and the compact size class is associated with constrained space.
 To characterize a display environment, you specify a horizontal size class and a vertical size class.
 As you might guess, an iOS device can use one set of size classes for portrait orientation and a different set of size classes for landscape.